 Over Bunker/ch Fitch Bay, Fitch Bay, Georgeville, Magog, Katevale, home.

-Great ride!
+Sunset/Moonrise ride.
 Watched the sunset half-way around and the moon rise on the way back.
-The yellow rising moon appeared exceptionally large and was truly a beautiful thing rising over Katevale and la Montagne.
+The yellow rising moon appeared exceptionally large and was truly a beautiful thing lifting over Katevale and la Montagne.

 Start: 83,304 Trip: 48.5 miles